hemberg-lab/MicroExonator/README.md

 # Troubleshooting

+Check that every necesary key is writen correctly at `config.yaml`.
+Also, when you provide the gene annotation files, ensure that all the gene chromosomes are available at the genome fasta that you are providing.
+Any missing chromosome, will generate errors at different parts of the workflow.

 After the release of conda 4.4 some additional configuration might be required to work with snakemake worflow that have fix conda enviroments, particulaly there might be some inteference of some conda enviroments when that pipeline call is done from an screen [interference with screen comand](https://stackoverflow.com/questions/50591901/screen-inside-the-conda-environment-doesnt-work).
 Thus, we recomend modify your `~/.bashrc` file and add the following line: